 On December 9–10, 2013, the National Renewable Energy Laboratory held an EERE Quality Control Workshop with government, industry, and other stakeholders.
 This workshop was co-sponsored by the EERE Fuel Cell Technologies Office, Solar Energy Technologies Office, Vehicle Technologies Office, Building Technologies Office, and Advanced Manufacturing Office, in support of the DOE Clean Energy Manufacturing Initiative.

 On August 11−12, 2011, the National Renewable Energy Laboratory held a Hydrogen and Fuel Cell Manufacturing R&D Workshop with various manufacturing stakeholders from the federal government, universities, national laboratories, and industry.

 Additional R&D Activities

-Additional information about current manufacturing R&D activities is presented in the Manufacturing R&D section of the program's Multi-Year Research, Development, and Demonstration Plan.
+Additional information about current manufacturing R&D activities is presented in the Manufacturing R&D section of the office's Multi-Year Research, Development, and Demonstration Plan.